dreji18/Environmental-Due-Diligence/README.md

 ## About
 This Package is part of the Research topic "AI for Environment Due-Diligence" conducted by Afreen Aman, Deepak John Reji, Shaina Raza.
 If you use this work (code, model or dataset),

-Please star at: AI for Environment Due-Diligence, (2022), GitHub repository, https://github.com/dreji18/environmental-due-diligence
+Please cite us and star at: AI for Environment Due-Diligence, (2022), GitHub repository, https://github.com/dreji18/environmental-due-diligence

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) License